 Arriving prior to the start of the fall semester provides the students time to get adjusted to life on campus: finding accommodations and roommates, making friends and speaking English with teachers and fellow students, getting accustomed to the food, and orienting themselves to the campus and the resources available to them.
 This program gives the students time to form the cultural knowledge and awareness necessary for a successful transition to a new academic environment.
 The course gives them time to develop their academic level of English by using English on a daily basis.

 The summer program uses a project-based learning approach to learning English.
 Instead of isolating on the five components of English - reading, writing, speaking, listening, and grammar, the project-based approach integrates all of them into the course design.
 Students actively use all components to complete a project in much the same way they would in their regular academic coursework.

 Cost and Admission

 The Intensive English Language Institute (July 5 - August 6) costs $2500.
-This program is primarily designed for students who have below a 61 iBT (internet-based TOEFL), need to raise their TOEFL admission score, and are, generally, planning to continue their studies at the university.
 The main objective of the program is to prepare international students for the American university classroom experience.
 The emphasis is on English for Academic Purposes, with a focus on presentation skills and academic writing.
 Classes are held approximately five hours per day, 9:30 am - 3 pm, Monday through Friday.
 Expect daily homework in all classes.
-Textbooks and materials are provided.
 Students will have access to the University language, writing, and computer laboratories to assist them with their studies.